 I thought for a moment, contemplating on what she said, “Wouldn’t that fact mean I know better what they have been through?
 Be a better candidate to guide them as I am struggling with similar emotions?”

 “James, these are all different aliens with different emotions.
 I don’t think they will feel the same way you do.
 However, there isn’t any harm in trying.
 We can give it a go for a week and see how you do.
 How does starting next week on Monday sound?”

 “Sounds good!”
 I replied with a smile, knowing that this will give me a sense of purpose and recenter myself.
-The chef came out at that moment apologising about the delay.
-He asked us what he can get us.
+The chef came out at that moment, apologising about the delay.
+She asked us what she can get us.
 Periclum went first with the order.
 He ordered a dish I didn’t understand and drinks that were alien to me.
-I wanted something familiar, something I craved but was easy for the chef.
-“I would like eggs on toast please”.
+I wanted something familiar, something I craved, but was easy for the chef.
+“I would like eggs on toast, please”.
 To my surprise, she understood and wrote it down.
 “Can I also get some orange juice?”
 She looked at me for a moment.

-She left after that and I was excited to see what she will deliver.
-It would have been easier to go to an EMC to get my breakfast, but this one-on-one experience was a nice change.
+She left after that, and I was excited to see what she will deliver.
+It would have been easier to go to an EMC to get my breakfast, but this one-on-one experience was a delightful change.
 It felt exciting and familiar to think she may not have understood me at all, or there maybe something not right with my order.

 “How long has she been a chef here?”
 I asked, trying to weigh up the risk.

 “A few weeks, I think.
 She had some time on her hands, so she volunteered here!”

 I looked at the Captain for a moment.
 “Volunteered?”

 “Yeah, there are quite a few volunteers now.
 Each one taking one shift per week, more or less.”